-Learning about bees can be a lot of fun for kids and adults too.
-Bee crafts provide a creative way to express your love for all things honey bee.
-This project uses recycled golf balls to create bee figures that can be used in many ways.
-Golf ball bees make a really cute decoration for your bee friendly garden.
+Bee crafts provide a creative way to express your love for all things bee.
+This project uses recycled golf balls to create figures that can be enjoyed in many ways.
+Golf ball bees make a really cute decoration for your garden.
 And, they are great for gift giving!
 Any bee lover will be delighted with this whimsical recycling idea.
 It’s time to learn how to make your own golf ball bees craft project.